Last Updated on November 5, 2023

 Firearms Mastery.
 You have a mystical connection to firearms that traces back to the gods of the Giff, who delighted in such weapons.
 You gain proficiency with all firearms and ignore the loading property of any firearm.
 In addition, attacking at long range with a firearm doesn’t impose disadvantage on your attack roll.

 Hippo Build.
 You have advantage on Strength-based ability checks and Strength saving throws.
 In addition, you count as one size larger when determining your carrying capacity and the weight you can push, drag, or lift.

-So, usually when I talk about playable races in a post-Tasha’s Cauldron of Everything / Monsters of the Multiverse world, I usually hit the whole “everything is viable with everything else; just have fun with it” angle pretty hard.
+So, usually, when I talk about playable races I usually hit the whole “everything is viable with everything else; just have fun with it” angle pretty hard.
 With the Giff… Not so much.

-Out of all the new playable races we’ve had introduced to the official game in the last year or so, the Giff are one of the only ones that feel like they’d be actively bad when paired up with certain classes.
+Out of all the new playable races we’ve introduced to the official game in the last few years or so, the Giff are one of the only ones that feel like they’d be actively bad when paired up with certain classes.